 Reef2Peak: Hike the Wellington Trail

 Reef2Peak offers hikes on St. John that give you a new perspective on the island and the National Park.
 Discover the unique coastal ecology of the area while hiking the Wellington Trail through a private estate to the historic ruins of the Lamburtos Estate at Pleasant Lookout.
 Your guide will provide a wealth of information about the ecology & history of the area.
 Finish your trip with a guided snorkel in the warm waters of Hansen Bay to Pelican Rock where you will encounter an abundance of sea life.
 Three-hour tour. $85 per person.

 Hike through Salt Pond & Drunk Bay

-The National Park Service offers seasonal guided hikes of Reef Bay Trail, and a Bird Watching Hike at Francis Bay Trail.
-They are typically led by a ranger.
+The National Park Service offers seasonal guided hikes of the Reef Bay Trail and a bird-watching hike at Francis Bay Trail.
+Typically, a ranger is in charge of them.
 The Reef Bay Trail hike is a popular choice.
-Reservations are strongly recommended on park led hikes.
+Reservations are strongly recommended on park-led hikes.
 Contact the National Park Visitor’s Center on St. John for more information.

 Go Hiking on St. John, on Your Own

 You can explore the trails within the Virgin Islands National Park, St. John, on your own as well.
 Visit Virgin Islands National Park Trails to see the various trails that are available.
 Trail descriptions are included.
 To help you explore St. John on your own, a guidebook like St. John Off the Beaten Track is worth getting, and the Trail Bandit Map for St. John also a good choice.